Alex Flynn

 Alex Flynn (born November 10, 2003) is an American pararower.
 He represented the United States at the 2024 Summer Paralympics.

 Early life and education

 Flynn was born with a left clubfoot.
 He attended St. John's Prep in Danvers, Massachusetts.
 He attends Tufts University and is a member of the rowing team.

 Career

 Flynn made his international debut for the United States at the 2022 World Rowing Championships in the PR3 Mixed coxed four event.
 On July 12, 2023, he was selected to represent the United States at the 2023 World Rowing Championships.
 He won a silver medal in the PR3 Mixed coxed four event with a time of 7:25.01.

 On July 2, 2024, he was selected to represent the United States at the 2024 Summer Paralympics.
 He won a silver medal in the mixed coxed four event.

+He competed at the 2026 World Rowing Championships and won a gold medal in the PR3 Mixed coxed four event with a time of 6:46.60, finishing 1.27 seconds ahead of Great Britain.
+This marked the first title for the U.S. in the event at the World Rowing Championships, ending Great Britain's 15-year winning streak.